 Never before have investors been able to find private investments that not only align with their economic objectives but also with their social philosophies as well.
 Witness the proliferation of investment opportunities now focused on the environment and green technologies.

 Because private equity investment offerings are typically past the seed stage and are more formal than angel investing, they are typically conducted through a private offering exemption accompanied by a private placement memorandum along with mandatory and comprehensive disclosures about the company’s principals, business, financial data, risks, etc. The information disclosures associated with private placements far outweigh those provided in connection with angel investing, allowing for more informed decisions.
+To get a better idea of private equity, you could contact someone who has years of experience in the field, such as Lincoln Frost or someone similar.
+They could be able to advise you on how to go about getting in and out with a profit.

 Many ultra-wealthy investors who favor cash flow, as well as appreciation, turn to private real estate funds.

-A majority of ultra-wealthy investors invest in private real estate because of the above-average returns, tax benefits and as a hedge against inflation.
+A majority of ultra-wealthy investors invest in private real estate because of the above-average returns, tax benefits, and as a hedge against inflation.
 Brunswick, Robert, “Why High-Net-Worth Investors Seek Increased Real Estate Allocations,” Aug 03, 2017.

 Private real estate funds present the best of both worlds to ultra-wealthy investors seeking the income and asset-backed advantages of real estate investing along with the ability to enjoy hands-free ownership through a passive investment.